 - Addressing the importance of post project debriefs and how incorporating data analytics can improve future projects.

 Melissa Prince, Chief Client Value & Innovation Officer, Ballard Spahr

-Elizabeth Satterfield, Director of Legal Project Management & Innovation, Proskauer Rose LLP
+Elizabeth Satterfield, Legal Project Management & Innovation Officer, Proskauer Rose LLP

 Jim Boyer, Director of Matter Management & Efficiency, Ballard Spahr LLP